teocala/teocala/README.md

 </style>
 -->
 ### Hello to everyone! 👋
 I am a MSc student in Computational Science at `EPFL`, Switzerland.
 I use GitHub for several university projects that you can also see on my [website](https://www.matteocalafa.com).
-These are mainly focused on what I really love: numerical analysis for differential problems, stochastic simulations and machine learning.
+Most of the works are focused on what I really love: numerical analysis for differential problems, stochastic simulations and machine learning.